Virginia Livingston: Life

 Virginia Livingston was born Virginia Wuerthele in Meadville, Pennsylvania in 1906.

 Both her father and grandfather were physicians and she also pursued a degree in medicine.
-Prior to attending medical school, Livingston earned three BA degrees in English, history, and economics from Vassar College.
+Prior to attending medical school, Livingston earned three AB degrees in English, history, and economics from Vassar College.
 She then attended New York University, Bellevue Medical College and in 1936, received her degree in medicine.
 She was one of four women in her graduating class.

 Shortly after graduation, Livingston became the first female resident physician at a New York hospital where she was assigned to treat prostitutes infected with venereal diseases.
 While there, Livingston became interested in the study of tuberculosis and leprosy, and later scleroderma, a disease affecting the tissues and skin.
 After studying scleroderma tissues with the darkfield microscope, she claimed to find an acid-fast organism that consistently appeared in her slides.
 Thinking that scleroderma had some characteristics that were like cancer, Livingston then began studying malignant tissues and subsequently claimed to find evidence of acid-fast organisms in every sample.
 It was this early research that prompted the young physician to devote her career to the study of a specific microorganism involved in cancer.